-What are the stages of the Hero’s Journey?
+What are the 12 guiding stages of the Hero’s Journey?

 Each stage described below is designed to give you some idea of where you are in your own Hero path.

-Column One gives a brief description of what happens at each stage.
+Column One gives a brief description of the stages of the hero’s journey.
 Column Two describes the mindset of the Hero, the psychological changes that occur as the story unfolds.
-This contents of the table is based on the stages of the hero’s journey as described by Christopher Vogler.
+This content of the table is based on the stages of the hero’s journey as described by Christopher Vogler.
 See the video here

-As Campbell stated, not all stages occur in all Hero stories, nor in the order presented here, however the model proposed by Vogler attempts to include the most persistent elements of the Hero’s Journey, the same elements that lie embedded in our own life stories.
+As Campbell stated, not all stages of the hero’s journey appear in the order presented here, however, the model proposed by Vogler attempts to include the most persistent elements of the Hero’s Journey, the same elements that lie embedded in our own life stories.

 12 Stages of the Hero’s Journey

 Below we list the stages of the Hero’s Journey.

 What stage of the hero’s journey are you at?

 |Ordinary World||Despite your best efforts, your everyday life with it’s activities, relationships and responsibilities is somehow lacking.
 There is a mismatch between the life you would like and the one you’ve got.
 The enjoyment factor has dwindled.
 Life feels more like a habit or a chore than being something rewarding or engaging.||There is a growing sense of discontent but heroes are too busy to consider doing something about it or they tell themselves that ‘this is as good as it gets’.
 They believe that any problems they have are due to someone or something else.
 They are often unaware of the real problem.|